 We are intrinsically connected to the city, working closely with musical and cultural partners, including the Royal Liverpool Philharmonic.
 This particular partnership extends across the spectrum of the Department’s activities, with the Orchestra’s musicians making frequent visits to campus to provide activities which include postgraduate composition workshops and specialist performance masterclasses.
 Liverpool Philharmonic players frequently participate in MMus ensemble assessments.

 Strong research culture

-Across the department, our research activity has a strong interdisciplinary nature and is concentrated in three cross-cutting areas:-
+Across the department, our research activity has a strong interdisciplinary nature and is concentrated in three cross-cutting areas:

 Critical and Contextual Approaches

-- Media and Industry Studies.
+Media and Industry Studies.

 Research students participate fully in our research activity.
-They present papers at the department's research seminars, work as Teaching Assistants within the School (with pedagogical training and support provided).
+They present papers at the department's research seminars, and work as Teaching Assistants within the School (with pedagogical training and support provided).
 There are also weekly research, career, and teaching seminars for all postgrads.